 3. Eat Breakfast

 For some people, and especially those with ADHD, breakfast helps the body properly regulate blood sugar and stabilize hormone fluctuations.
 Eat a breakfast that contains at least 20 grams of protein.
-My Thin Mint Protein Smoothie has 20 grams of protein from whey and is sure to please kids and adults of all ages.

 Exercise helps to increase hormone levels that are essential for relieving ADHD symptoms.
 (30) Prior to a task that requires concentration, engage in 30 minutes of moderate exercise.